meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 ## Explanation of the challenge

 This challenge implements a [just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiler written in Solidity.
 The contract `JIT` has a function `invoke` that takes two argument, `_program` and `stdin`, of type `bytes`.
 The first one is the input program written with custom opcodes that we will describe later, that will be translated to EVM opcodes during the compilation.
-After the compilation, the function deploys a contract with the bytecode obtained by the compilation, and makes a `delegatecall` to the deployed contract with `_stdin` as input data.
+After the compilation, the function deploys a contract with the bytecode obtained by the compilation and makes a `delegatecall` to the deployed contract with `_stdin` as input data.

-The objective of the challenge is to steal 50eth given to the contract `JIT` at the begining.
+The objective of the challenge is to steal 50 eth given to the contract `JIT` at the beginning.

 ## Compiler description